Mecheraf/Deploy-Angular-From-Git-To-Azure/README.md

 # What to do
 - In Azure : Create a resource group.
-- In the Powershell : Put your GitHub ID and your GitHub Personal Access Token.
-You just need the access to clone the project so if you intended to work as a team, create a proper access token.
+- In the Powershell : Put your GitHub ID and your GitHub Personal Access Token (PAT).
+You just need the access to clone the project so if you intended to work as a team, create a proper PAT.
 - In the Powershell : Put your Angular App's github link in the $Githublink variable.
 - In the Powershell : If you want to, change all the variables with the nomenclature "$*Name".
 Except for $RGName which needs to be changed.
-- In the Dockerfile : Retrieve the Nginx and Node version needed for your project.
+- In the Dockerfile : Retrieve the Nginx and Node images needed for your project.
+I do not recommend to use ":latest" for the Node image.